hipe/tmx/slicer/doc/issues/137-workflow-patterns.md

-## the 5-phase action implementation sequence :[#.G]
+## the 5-phase (five-phase) action implementation sequence :[#.G]

-(this is better documented in commit messages currently..)

-this is our favorite means of implementing a [br]-style model action for any action that is at all non-trivial.
+consider the premise that the value of any application lies in the value of its "essential operation" (or operations). the extent to which this assertion is true (or perhaps even based on false premises), this would be an interesting discussion in itself but sadly that it out of our scope here.

+so we'll just accept it as axiomatic for now that it is important that we get our "essential operations" "right", in terms of both design and implementation.

+it is equally important, then, that we have a dialog with these "emergent practices" to guide us towards a development path for designing and delivering these operations.

+reference this technique in your commit messages as you use it, and include the string "5-phase" (without the quotes) somewhere in the message.

-1. produce and write out the planned algorithm for the action's implementation in pseudocode (in a commited document). it is OK if this changes somewhat throughout the development, but typically a detailed enough pseudocode document will be protected from too much such violence.
+1. pseudocode - in a dedicated document (ideally at least one document per essential operation), conceive and write out the planned algorithm for the action's implementation in some kind of pseudocode.

-2. decide how the pseudocode will be partitioned into roles and behaviors for actors, models and sessions.
+   it's OK if the algorithm changes somewhat throughout the development, but in our experience the best protection from dramatic code changes late in the game is that we design and produce a sufficiently detailed, well thought out, and complete pseudocode story.

+   we find that the process of writing the document itself tends to reveal edge cases or even suggest design changes back to the author, which is why we imagine it as a dialog rather than just a one way process of design.

+2. decomposition and compartmentalization - using the pseudocode story, put some thought into what would make good boundaries for various performers. consider what their constituency should be, what role each of these constituents play, and how they will interact with each other in terms of their interfaces to drive the pseudocode story along from start to finish.

+   for each performer make initial best-guesses at what patterns you will employ to implement it; i.e will it be an actor (like a pure function), a session (a bit like a controller), or maybe a model (pure data, maybe with "fat model" pattern as a proxy to other performers).

+   these decisions can change, but the important part at this phase is to make some decisions about these before we begin to write code.

-3. one by one (at least one commit for each), implement each of the above. hopefully order won't be too important because hopefully there will be no dependency arcs.
+3. implement the constituents one-by-one. one by one for each of the above performers, we will:

-4. synthesize the model action from these components.

-5. do any integration with the action to the rest of the system and/or other modalities.
+     • "bottom-line" what its interface, behavior and pattern will be.

+     • create at least one test file dedicated only to this performer.

+     • create at least commit dedicated only to this performer.

+   ideally in a "three-laws" manner, treat the performer as a black box while producing tests that demonstrate completeness.

+   ideally the order in which we roll out the various performers won't matter when there are no dependency arcs between the performers.
+   (for example if they all take primitives or easily mockable objects as their parameters.)

+   but if for example one performer (imagine a session or actor) needs instances of one or more other performers, make a decision about whether it is best to mock or use real objects, and if the latter, let the dependency graph be your guide as to the order.

+4. operation synthesis - in a dedicated commit (or commits) write test code (typically as API call ("functional") tests) that demonstrates completeness; and implement the operation. assembling the operation itself in such a manner is typically almost trivial, being that the performers do all of the heavy lifting, and that logic is already done and covered at this point.

+5. modality integration - as approrpriate for your application, integrate this operation with the the modality or modalities that expose it; by covering it.

-steps 3, 4 and 5 MUST have their own tests driving the development, ideally in a three laws compliant way.
+to restate, steps 3, 4 and 5 MUST have their own tests driving the development, ideally in a three laws compliant way.